 Automated & Standardized

-The SFDR-in-the-UK Assessor allows companies to auto-assess their business against the Sustainable Finance Disclosure Regulation with regard to their financial products through a standardized process.
+Using financial services automation, the SFDR-in-the-UK Assessor allows companies to auto-assess their business against the Sustainable Finance Disclosure Regulation with regard to their financial products through a standardized process.
 This ensures a consistent approach and documentation.

 Centralized audit trail